Psalm 104 describes the wonders of creation, how forces of nature act as God’s messengers:

-The meaning of this verse is not clear.
-First, we must understand: what is the difference between a malach (a messenger) and a meshareit (a servant or minister)?
+To explain this verse, we must first understand: what is the difference between a messenger (mal'ach) and a ministering servant (meshareit)?

-When we pray, we reveal the holiness of our inner ratzon, our yearnings to be close to God and aspirations for holiness.
-Thus, as we stand in prayer, we are like servants in the king’s palace.
-Regarding the service of prayer it says, “Fortunate are those who dwell in Your house” (Ps.
+When we pray, we reveal the holiness of our inner ratzon — our yearnings to be close to God and our aspirations for holiness.
+As we stand in prayer, we are like a meshareit in the palace of the King.
+As it says, “Fortunate are those who dwell in Your house” (Ps.
 84:5).
-This is serving God “in His house” — within the realm of purity and holiness.
+One who prays is serving God “in His house,” in the inner realm of purity and holiness.

 But what does it mean that God “makes His messengers to be spirits” and “His servants a burning fire”?

-‘Spirits’ (ruchot) refer to spiritual aspirations — God’s will.
-‘Burning fire,’ on the other hand, refers to the clarity and brilliance of the intellect — specifically Torah wisdom — as it says, “Is not My word like fire?”
+The term “spirits” (ruchot) refers to the inner aspirations of the spirit.
+“Burning fire,” on the other hand, refers to the illuminating brilliance of the intellect — specifically Torah wisdom — as it says, “Is not My word like fire?”
 (Jer.
 23:29)

-The verse describes a magic circle between these two modes of serving God.
+The verse describes the complementary movement of two modes of serving God.
 Torah leads to prayer, and prayer leads to Torah.
-A Ferris wheel ascending in prayer and returning down in Torah wisdom.
+A cycle of Divine service, like a Ferris wheel, ascending in prayer and returning down in Torah wisdom.
 How does this work?

 And what about Torah study?
 While prayer reveals our inner aspirations, the goal of Torah study is to refine and elevate those aspirations.

-Thus we see the interplay between these two modes of service.
-Prayer exists in the realm of our inner will, and aspires to higher wisdom.
-Torah exists in the realm of higher wisdom, and aspires to grasp God’s Will and accordingly elevate our inner will.
+Thus we see the interplay between these two forms of service.
+Prayer exists in the realm of our inner will and aspires to higher wisdom.
+Torah exists in the realm of higher wisdom, seeking to grasp God’s Will and accordingly elevate our desires and aspirations.

 Now we may properly understand the verse.
-God “makes His messengers [to be] spirits.”
-He makes His messengers — those occupied in His Torah — to be ruchot, to cleave to God’s Will.
-And He makes His servants, those who serve Him in prayer, “a burning fire” — they seek the fire of Torah wisdom.
-Then their prayer is not an unthinking service of rote and habit, and their Torah is not an abstract intellectual exercise.
+God “makes His messengers to be spirits.”
+He makes His messengers — those serving Him in Torah study — to be ruchot, to cleave to God’s Will.
+And He makes His ministering servants, those who serve Him in prayer — “a burning fire”, to seek the illuminating fire of Torah wisdom.
+Then their prayer is not an unthinking service of habit, and their Torah is not an abstract intellectual exercise.

-When both of these activities are directed as they should be, the result is, as the verse continues, a stable Divine service: “He founded the land on its foundations so that it should never fall.”
+When both of these activities are directed as they should be, the result is, as the verse continues, a vibrant and robust service of God: “He founded the earth on its foundations so that it should never fall” (Ps.
+104:5).

 (Adapted from Olat Re’iyah vol. II, pp. 149-151)